ABOUT ETHICAL ADVENTURES

 Her passion for travel and diversity has seen her take on roles as a sea kayak guide in Portugal, walking tour guide along the Great Ocean Road and numerous other hospitality and guiding positions in places such as Fraser Island, Far North Qld, Central Australia, Victoria and the Top End.

-Throw in an infectious smile and friendly positive personality and a day spent with Trace is a day well spent.
+Throw in a brilliant smile and friendly positive personality and a day spent with Trace is a day well spent.